My music emerges from the following aesthetic axioms and compositional techniques.

 - Edgar Varèse, The Liberation of Sound

-- The epistemology of musical time, with dual emphases on temporal perception through musical aesthesis and the apprehension of musical form through temporal experience;
+The epistemology of musical time, with equal emphases on temporal perception through musical aesthesis and the apprehension of musical form through temporal experience;

-- A dialectic between compositional technique and material technologies by means of which musical processes and structures are developed immanently from the concrete affordances of sound-making devices.
+A dialectic between compositional technique and material technologies by means of which musical processes and structures develop immanently from concrete affordances of sound-making devices.

-For me, the process of composing begins with the intentional act of listening for yet to be actualized potential in pre-given sound.
+For me, the process of composing begins with the intentional act of listening for yet-to-be- actualized potential in pre-given sound.
 As a matter of principle, I take each and every such sound to be possessed a priori of two qualities - those are, morphological integrity and structural momentum.
-Having thus conceived of its materials, the craft of composition becomes for me the task of educing the essence of a pre-given sound through recombinant juxtaposition with other, analogously-conceived aesthetic phenomena.
+Having thus conceived of its materials, the craft of composition becomes the task of educing the essence of a pre-given sound through recombinant juxtaposition with analogously-conceived aesthetic phenomena.

 An illuminative precedent for this approach to composition is the 20th-century French tradition of musique concrète.
-Uniting the wide variety of music collectively housed under this term is a compositional worldview in which sounds are conceived of first and foremost as concrete phenomena to be worked on directly by the composer.
+Essential to it is a compositional worldview in which sounds are conceived of first and foremost as concrete phenomena to be worked on directly by the composer.
 To throw its distinctness into the starkest possible relief, a comparison of this musical worldview with that of the contemporaneous German tradition of elektronische Musik is useful.
-Unlike composers of elektronische Musik, who focused by and large on the synthesis of electronic sounds de novo, those of musique concrète adapted audio recordings indexing a pre-given world of sound as the points of departure for their works.
+Unlike composers of elektronische Musik, who focused by and large on synthesis of electronic sounds de novo, those of musique concrète adapted audio recordings indexing a pre-given world of sound as the points of departure for their works.

-To continue with this historical heuristic: Whereas makers of elektronische Musik may be said to have prioritized the abstract over the concrete insofar as they focused on the synthesis of artificial sounds, it may also be noted that, to their credit, they established the constructive possibilities afforded by the technologies that were generative of their musical practices as fundamental to the compositional process.
-By contrast, it could be argued that composers of musique concrète conceived of electronic audio technologies solely as so many means to the end of fixing sound onto a workable medium.
-In so doing, it could be further charged that they did not give adequate consideration to the aforementioned constructive possibilities afforded by the specific audio devices employed in the compositional process.
+To continue with this historical heuristic: Whereas makers of elektronische Musik may be said to have prioritized the abstract over the concrete insofar as they focused on synthesizing artificial sounds, they also emphasized the unique poietic possibilities afforded by the technologies constitutive of electronic music as fundamental to compositional practice.
+By contrast, composers of musique concrète conceived of such technologies solely as a means to the end of fixing sound onto a workable medium.
+In so doing, one could argue that they gave inadequate consideration to the aforementioned possibilities afforded by concrete audio technologies employed in the compositional process.

-As I navigate the territory traversed by these two camps of forebears, I ground my music directly in the morphological qualities immanent to sounds I adapt as the bases for new compositions as well as in the unique features of the technological devices I employ in the construction thereof.
-In other words, rather than naturalize technologies fundamental to the practice of electro-acoustic music, I foreground them by developing both techniques of composition and principles of form directly from their unique affordances.
+Heeding the lessons of these forebears, I ground my music directly in the morphological qualities immanent to sounds I adapt as the bases for new compositions as well as in concrete features of the technological devices I employ in the construction thereof.
+Rather than naturalize the audio technologies that condition the practice of electro-acoustic music, then, I foreground them by developing both techniques of composition and principles of form directly from their unique affordances.

-A historically-informed dialectic between compositional technique and material technology thus animates my approach to composition at its core.
-In holistically characterizing this dialectic, etymology is helpful.
-The Greek equivalent of the Latin term ars from which we get our words "art" and "artifice" - that is, techne - emblematizes, by serving as a common etymon, the type of interdependent relationship between "technique" and "technology" here intended.
-Mindful of the original conceptual unity of these two terms, then, I place the two ostensibly distinct realms of the compositional process they conventionally denote in dialogue with one another to reveal their true nature as dual extensions of one and the same activity.
+A historically-informed dialectic between compositional technique and material technology thus animates my approach to composition.
+In describing this dialectic, etymology is helpful.
+The Greek equivalent of the Latin term ars from which we get our words "art" and "artifice" - that is, techne - emblematizes, by virtue of its status as a common etymon, the type of relationship between "technique" and "technology" here intended.
+Mindful of the original conceptual unity of these two terms, then, I place the two ostensibly distinct realms of the compositional process that they are conventionally held to denote in dialogue with one another to reveal their true nature as dual extensions of one and the same activity.

-That said, most fundamental to my approach to composition is a particular understanding of the ontology of musical sound, one that correlates to an aesthetic dictum.
+That said, most fundamental to my approach to composition is a particular understanding of the ontology of musical sound, one that correlates to an aesthetic axiom.
 To formulate these briefly: Music is not, contrary to the idealist theorist, information arranged statically, but energy moving dynamically.
-The aesthetic dictum that follows from this propositional fact runs as follows: To grasp the true nature of music, we must, as listeners, transcend habitual modes of aesthetic perception that have over time come to present themselves misleadingly as prerequisite to experiencing music as such.
+The aesthetic axiom that follows from this fact runs as follows: To grasp the true nature of music, we must, as makers of and listeners to it, transcend the habitual modes of aesthetic perception that have, over time, come to present themselves as prerequisite to experiencing music as such.